Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Background and Related Work

-Hilgefort et al. revealed that software options that can be used to enhance privacy while using video conferencing tools, in particular, virtual backgrounds (which can be used to obfuscate surroundings) are also vulnerable to attack~\cite{hilgefort21}.
-They found that artificial intelligence can be used to effectively remove the blurred virtual backgrounds native to many video conferencing tools, revealing the participants' true physical setting~\cite{hilgefort21}.
+Several privacy-focused studies focused primarily on remote education context.
+Li et al. and Castelli et al. investigated students' unwillingness to share their cameras in remote classes \cite{li22,castelli21}.
+Both studies identified privacy as one of the reasons that led students not to share their cameras in remote classes \cite{li22,castelli21}.
+Students indicated concerns about their appearance, the appearance of their physical space, or the people around them \cite{li22,castelli21}.
+Cohney et al. surveyed university instructors and administrators, and analyzed the security of a set of the most popular virtual learning platforms \cite{cohney21}.
+While the study is not solely privacy-focused, the instructor survey shed light on some privacy issues.
+It showed that nearly half of the instructors have security and privacy concerns, care about recording controls, and some were dissatisfied with the choice of the platform and its configuration by their university \cite{cohney21}.

-While the aforementioned studies have looked at privacy and security issues in remote communication, none of them deeply explored privacy issues while working from home, which is our focus.
+Technologies designed to protect workers' privacy can fail under certain assumptions.
+Hilgefort et al. showed that software features that can be used to enhance privacy while using video conferencing tools, in particular, virtual backgrounds (which can be used to obfuscate surroundings) are vulnerable to attack \cite{hilgefort21}.
+They found that artificial intelligence can be used to effectively remove the blurred virtual backgrounds native to many video conferencing tools, revealing the participants' true physical setting \cite{hilgefort21}.